 Mary Thorneloe, flute

 Mary Thorneloe studied the flute at the Royal Northern College of Music, the Royal Academy of Music and also at the Banff Centre for the Arts, Canada, on a Yehudi Menuhin Scholarship.
-Since graduating, she has been a freelance orchestral, solo and chamber musician, playing with many of the country's leading orchestras such as the Royal Liverpool Philharmonic Orchestra, Northern Sinfonia, the Philharmonia, the BBC National Orchestra of Wales, English National Ballet, the Northern Lights Symphony Orchestra and the BBC Symphony Orchestra.
-Many moons ago, she was twice a semi-finalist on the BBC Young Musician of the Year competition and took part in the BBC Young Musician masterclass series with Michael Collins and Courtney Pine.
-Being a mother of three, Mary especially enjoys the musical educational work she does performing to pre-school children.
+Since graduating she has been a freelance orchestral, solo and chamber musician, playing with many of the country's leading orchestras such as the Royal Liverpool Philharmonic, BBC Symphony, Philharmonia, Northern Sinfonia, BBC National Orchestra of Wales and the English National Ballet.
+She was twice a semi-finalist in the BBC Young Musician of the Year competition and took part in BBC Young Musician masterclass series with Michael Collins and Courtney Pine.
+Being a mother of three, Mary especially enjoys the prolific musical educational work and the many children's concerts she does.

 Matt Bacon, guitar